Two different categories of support.

 - Memory across sessions.
 Good therapists remember a lot, but most don't read back through previous notes between weekly visits the way a system that stored every word could.

-What an AI companion gives up
+What a nervous system companion gives up

 - Clinical training.
 A companion is not a clinician.
 She can be careful and informed.
 She is not licensed.